lukerohde/our-meals/README.md

 1. Prerequisites:
    - A Render account (sign up at render.com)
    - Render payment method set up - Account Settings -> Billing -> Add Payment Method
-   - To query Render (not needed).
-Render API key in your .env file: `RENDER_API_KEY=your_key_here`
-        - `jq` command-line tool installed (`brew install jq`)

 2. Create a render blueprint:
-   - copy render.yaml.example to render.yaml, and check it over
+   - copy deploy-render/render.yaml.example to render.yaml, and check it over
    - In Render Dashboard;
     - +New - Blueprint
-    - Name: your-app-name (your dns cname target will be your-app-name.onrender.com)
+    - Name: your-app-name
     - Repo: https://github.com/your-github-account/our-meals
      - Deployment Branch: your-branch-name
      - Check the results of the blueprint validation
-     - Clickity clickity
+     - finish with Clickity clickity

 3. DNS Configuration:
-   - In your DNS provider, create a CNAME record:
+   - In your DNS hosting provider, create a CNAME record:
-     - Host: dev
+     - Host: www or dev or whatever
-     - Value: your-app-name.onrender.com (get this from Render dashboard)
+     - Value: your-app-name.onrender.com
    - Render will automatically provision and renew SSL certificates
+   - make sure your render DJANGO_ALLOWED_HOSTS has both your cname and your-app-name.onrender.com (comma separated)

 4. Environment Variables:
    - Most environment variables are automatically set from render.yaml
    - Database connection is handled via DATABASE_URL
+   - Set secret stuff like OPENAI_API_KEY in Render dashboard